Adrian Pimento (Brooklyn Nine-Nine episode): Plot

 The precinct welcomes Detective Adrian Pimento (Jason Mantzoukas), a police officer that was undercover for 12 years working for high-ranking mobster Jimmy "The Butcher" Figgis.
 Due to the extreme measures he took to earn Figgis' respect, Pimento suffers from post-traumatic stress disorder.

 Jake (Andy Samberg) wants to work on a case with him, despite objections from Holt (Andre Braugher) and Terry (Terry Crews).
 Eventually, Adrian agrees to work with him on a robbery case.
 However, Adrian's behavior raises suspicions to Jake, who believes he may still be working with Figgis.
 Jake asks Rosa (Stephanie Beatriz) for help, while she has feelings for Adrian.
 However, it is revealed Adrian simply retrieved his memorabilia and left the police.
 He felt that he was not ready and was also angry because the precinct doesn't trust him.
 Jake convinces him to return to the precinct and they finish their robbery case.

 Meanwhile, Holt asks Gina (Chelsea Peretti) to make a video about the daily workings of the precinct.
 However, her style and tone are met with disapproval from Holt and she is dismissed.
 Later, she uses Holt's audio recordings to make another video, which he approves of.
-Also, Boyle's (Joe Lo Truglio) actions have resulted in the refusal of the head of custodians, Mean Marge (Kate Flannery), to take out the trash.
-After days of trash piling up inside the precinct, the precinct makes an agreement to create a break room for Marge.
+Also, Boyle's (Joe Lo Truglio) actions with a faulty pressure cooker, and further accidental insults, have resulted in the refusal of the head of custodians, Mean Marge (Kate Flannery), to take out the trash.
+After days of trash piling up inside the building, the precinct makes an agreement to rename the break room after Marge.

 Reception

 Viewers

 In its original American broadcast, "Adrian Pimento" was seen by an estimated 2.13 million household viewers and gained a 0.9/3 ratings share among adults aged 18–49, according to Nielsen Media Research.
-This was a slight decrease in viewership from the previous episode, which was watched by 2.18 million viewers with a 0.9/3 in the 18-49 demographics.
+This was a slight decrease in viewership from the previous episode, which was watched by 2.18 million viewers with a 0.9/3 in the 18–49 demographics.
 This means that 0.9 percent of all households with televisions watched the episode, while 3 percent of all households watching television at that time watched it.
 With these ratings, Brooklyn Nine-Nine was the second most watched show on FOX for the night, beating The Grinder and Grandfathered, but behind New Girl, third in its timeslot and tenth for the night, behind Hollywood Game Night, Limitless, New Girl, Fresh Off the Boat, The Flash, Chicago Med, Chicago Fire, NCIS: New Orleans, and NCIS.